This statement applies to content published on support-people-vulnerable-to-radicalisation.service.gov.uk.

 Technical information about this website’s accessibility

 We recognise that there are still outstanding areas within the course(s) that are not yet fully accessible.
-Resolving this remains a high priority and as such we have implemented this work into our roadmap for 2022.
+Resolving this remains a high priority and as such we have implemented this work into our roadmap.

 This website is partially compliant with the Web Content Accessibility Guidelines (opens in a new tab) version 2.1 AA standard.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
-We also have some existing pre-recorded video content that was published before the 23rd September 2020.
+We also have some existing pre-recorded video content that was published before 23 September 2020.
 This content is also exempt from the regulations.

 How we tested this website

-We use the Web Content Accessibility Guidelines V2.1 level A and level AA to test how accessible GOV.UK is.
+We use the Web Content Accessibility Guidelines V2.1 level A and level AA to test how accessible support-people-vulnerable-to-radicalisation.service.gov.uk is.
 The test was carried out by Zoonou.

 We used the WCAG-EM approach to define a representative sample to test.